vaibhawvipul/vaibhawvipul.github.io/_posts/2025-12-30-FLT-helped-me-find-upper-planes.md

 $$j(\tau) = \frac{1}{q} + 744 + 196884q + 21493760q^2 + \cdots$$

-where $q = e^{2\pi i \tau}$.
+where $$q = e^{2\pi i \tau}$$.

 In 1978, John McKay noticed something strange: 196884 = 196883 + 1, where 196883 is the dimension of the smallest non-trivial representation of the Monster group (the largest sporadic simple group).
 The next coefficient decomposes similarly: 21493760 = 21296876 + 196883 + 1, matching other Monster representation dimensions.

-Conway and Norton conjectured this pattern was real — that the coefficients of j are sums of dimensions of Monster representations.
+Conway and Norton conjectured this pattern was real - that the coefficients of j are sums of dimensions of Monster representations.
 Borcherds proved it later.

 A function that classifies elliptic curves somehow "knows" about the Monster group.